| 1992 |

 | 2017 |

-HNRNPU depletion in mouse hepatocytes increases lamina-associated domain (LAD) coverage, causes global chromatin condensation, compartment switching on 7.5% of genome, decreased TAD boundary strengths at A/B compartment borders, and reduced chromatin loop intensities; HNRNPU mainly associates with active chromatin and 80% of peaks coincide with CTCF or RAD21 binding. |
+HNRNPU is required for maintaining 3D genome architecture in mouse hepatocytes.
+HNRNPU depletion increases LAD (lamina-associated domain) coverage, causes global chromatin condensation, compartment switching (7.5% of genome), decreased TAD boundary strengths at A/B compartment borders, and reduced chromatin loop intensities.
+HNRNPU mainly associates with active chromatin, and 80% of HNRNPU ChIP peaks coincide with CTCF or RAD21 binding. |

 In situ Hi-C, DamID, ChIP-seq, RNA-seq, conditional knockout in hepatocytes |